Hampton Hawes at the Piano

 Hampton Hawes at the Piano is an album by American jazz pianist Hampton Hawes, recorded in 1976 and released on the Contemporary label in 1978.
 The album was Hawes's final recording before his death in 1977 and was the first to be released posthumously.

 Reception

-The Allmusic review by Scott Yanow states: "he was still in prime form".
+The AllMusic review by Scott Yanow noted that Hawes "was still in prime form".